Do You Need To Wash Blueberries

 Comprehensive Overview of Blueberries

 Blueberries belong to the Vaccinium genus, which also includes cranberries and huckleberries.
-They are native to North America and have been a part of indigenous diets for centuries.
+Also, they are native to North America and have been a part of indigenous diets for centuries.
 Today, blueberries are cultivated worldwide, with major production in the United States, Canada, and Europe.
 These small, round berries are known for their vibrant blue color, which comes from high levels of anthocyanins, powerful antioxidants linked to numerous health benefits.

 Trends and Latest Developments in Blueberry Handling